crazyfactory/docker-project-cli/readme.md

 - This will add custom commands like `dopr bash ...`, `dopr composer ...` and `dopr optimize`
 - The `node` will be launched with the user `node` by default.
 - This will use a different config if NODE_ENV is set to *production* or if dopr is with `--env production`.
+- The `"file"` value can be array or string.

 ## Usage